T. P. Rajalakshmi: Early life

 Rajalakshmi owned several properties at Kilpauk and became a wealthy woman.
 She resided at the Palace house, that she purchased at the very first.
 TPR also permitted her brothers and their families too to reside at her palace "Raj Mahal" that was located at No. 1 Rajarathnam street. soon after, she owned several properties in Rajarathnam Street and Professor Subramanian street Vasu Street etc. at Kilpauk.
 As a wealthy woman, she continued her roles in several films and she had a strong welcome by the people for her movies and songs.
 Indhiya Thaai was her last film.
-Rajalakshmi passed away on 20 August 1964 because of Low Blood Pressure.

 Stage career

 In order to support her family, Rajalakshmi joined a drama troupe and acted in stage plays.
 She learnt dance and music from Sankaradas Swamigal, a popular dramatist.
 Rajalakshmi got her big break in 1931, when she was cast as the heroine in the first Tamil talkie, Kalidas.
 Later on, Rajalakshmi turned out to be the star cast of those days.
 Many directors and producers requested Rajalakshmi to provide her call sheet for the upcoming films.

 She was honored with the title "Cinema Rani" and later, she was awarded the "Kalaimamani" award (1961–62) for her excellence towards the Cine Industry, for which Dr. M.G.
 Ramachandran, who later became the Chief Minister, honoured T. P. Rajalakshmi by sending his own car to Rajalakhmi's house in order to invite the pioneer to the venue, where Rajalakshmi was facilitated and awarded.

 As a novelty, Rajalakshmi introduced a sequence in which a song is heard over the radio.
 It was a period when radio was not yet a familiar medium of entertainment.

 Rajalakshmi employed stunt sequences to portray the kidnapping of the heroine by a hired gang for which she engaged well known stunt actors of the day – 'Battling' C. S. D. Singh and 'Stunt' Rajoo.

 In addition of being a First Lady Director & producer of South Indian Cinemas, T.P.
 Rajalakshmi also holds a historic record of being the First Heroine of Tamil Films.
 Movie: Kalidas is the first Talkie film of South India & T.P.
 Rajalakshmi is the heroine of Kalidas movie.
 The movie reel of Kalidas was brought to the theatres as a procession by Tamil audiences in Chennai.
 All along the way, people lit Agarbathis and broke coconut, welcoming the Film Reel of the First Talkie movie starring their favourite Cinema Rani T.P.
 Rajalakshmi.
 Kalidas is a movie that showed the audience that 'MOVIES CAN SPEAK'.
 All the films that were released before Kalidas movie were Silent Movies.
 Also it is noted that before Rajalakshmi turned out to be a Heroine, male actors used to disguise as Women actors and act in movies for the heroine roles.